 If you aren't interested in a particular degree level and want to know which schools are the overall best at delivering an education for the compsci degrees they offer, see the list below.

-Any student who is interested in computer science has to look into Connecticut College.
+Every student pursuing a degree in computer science needs to check out Connecticut College.
 Located in the city of New London, Conn College is a private not-for-profit college with a small student population.
 This college ranks 5th out of 28 colleges for overall quality in the state of Connecticut.

-Degree recipients from the computer science program at Connecticut College earn $3,979 more than the typical college grad in this field shortly after graduation.
+Degree recipients from the computer science degree program at Connecticut College get $3,979 above the standard college graduate in this field when they enter the workforce.

-It's hard to beat University of Connecticut if you wish to pursue a degree in computer science.
-Located in the suburb of Storrs, UCONN is a public university with a fairly large student population.
+It is hard to beat University of Connecticut if you want to pursue a degree in computer science.
+Located in the large suburb of Storrs, UCONN is a public university with a fairly large student population.
 A Best Colleges rank of #86 out of 2,217 schools nationwide means UCONN is a great university overall.

-Students who graduate with their degree from the compsci program state that they receive average early career income of $71,033.
+Students who graduate with their degree from the compsci program report average early career income of $71,033.

-Quinnipiac University is a great option for students interested in a degree in computer science.
-Located in the large suburb of Hamden, Quinnipiac is a private not-for-profit university with a moderately-sized student population.
+Quinnipiac University is a great decision for students pursuing a degree in computer science.
+Located in the suburb of Hamden, Quinnipiac is a private not-for-profit university with a medium-sized student population.
 This university ranks 6th out of 28 schools for overall quality in the state of Connecticut.More information about a degree in computer science from Quinnipiac University

 The bars on the spread charts above show the distribution of the schools on this list +/- one standard deviation from the mean.